 Synthesis and storage of architectural design

-At the end, all these information are intelligently put together by a methodology or algorithm (what architects call “Concepts or Parti”) to create a suitable, workable and functional piece.
+In the end, all this information is intelligently put together by a methodology or algorithm (what architects call “Concepts or Parti”) to create a suitable, workable and functional piece.

-AI like we know, is the simulation of human intelligence process by machines utilizing a vast array of data to reach good decisions.
+AI as we know is the simulation of the human intelligence process by machines utilizing a vast array of data to reach good decisions.
 Meaning that if good and sufficient information is available, AI may be able to also design.

 However, the use of AI in architectural design may face challenges when applied to very big and complex projects but should conveniently handle smaller ones.

-To a large extent, Building information Modelling (BIM) tools have created a platform where most of these synthesized information can be stored in the course of designing.
+To a large extent, Building Information Modelling (BIM) tools have created a platform where most of this synthesized information can be stored in the course of design.

-In the process of designing by AI, what is missing is the technological platform that retrieves, synchronises and intelligently applies all these information before storing them in BIM software.
+In the process of designing by AI, what is missing is the technological platform that retrieves, synchronizes and intelligently applies all this information before storing them in BIM software.

-Also, the proper, detailed organization and sufficient accumulation of information in ways AI can make use of them is also lacking.
+Also, the proper, detailed organization and sufficient accumulation of information in ways AI can make use of them are also lacking.

-Today, architects are the “platforms” that synchronise these information in order to produce workable products but in the nearest future, AI will become these platforms.
+Today, architects are the “platforms” that synchronize this information in order to produce workable products but in the nearest future, AI will become these platforms.

-Artificial intelligence is notable for its data analysis and application prowess – Its precision and efficiency is incomparable.
-Data is what machines learn from and in the AEC world there is no shortage of opportunities to obtain it.
+Artificial intelligence is notable for its data analysis and application prowess – Its precision and efficiency are incomparable.
+Data is what machines learn from and in the AEC world, there is no shortage of opportunities to obtain it.

-Artificial intelligence (AI) and automations are already becoming prevalent in a lot of industries, which suggests that in due time it will also spread to architecture.
+Artificial intelligence (AI) and automation are already becoming prevalent in a lot of industries, which suggests that in due time it will also spread to architecture.

 However, experts believe that architectural design will be difficult to automate.
-In my opinion, to automate design will require a framework of specific information gathering and dissemination in formats that can be read by AI.
+In my opinion, automating design will require a framework of specific information gathering and dissemination in formats that can be read by AI.

 Secondly, it will require algorithms that can intelligently synthesize and convert this data to architecture and lastly, a platform to store this design product.